Reading/Phonics - Lower Grades

 Math - Grades PreK-6th

-Students in PreK through sixth grades will use the highly respected Saxon math program.
-Saxon Math encourages mastery through the spiral based approach of learning.
-Concepts are introduced and then repeated through several lessons, while students learn new concepts in small segments that build upon each other.
-Students will use a variety of hands-on manipulatives to learn new math concepts.
-The goal for The Oaks School is to offer math at the same time each day for all grades, so students can be placed in the proper math group.
+The goal for the math program at The Oaks School is to offer math at the same time each day for all grades, so students can be placed in the proper math group.
 We will encourage mastery of subject matter, so all students can move forward in their understanding of math concepts.
-Saxon is known to meet state standards and help students prepare for standardized testing.
+We are using Horizons Math for grades Pre-6th grades.

 Math - Upper Grades